 If you have previous mountain climbing experience, you can skip the first day and make it a 2-day tour.

 Tips for the Climb

-Hydrate as much as you can – The guides offer tea 4-5 times a day and this will help avoid altitude headaches.
+Hydrate as much as you can – The guides offer tea 4-5 times a day which helps avoid altitude headaches.

-Bring coca leaves – Chewing these will not only give you energy but also help you acclimate.
+Bring coca leaves – Chewing these give you energy and also help you acclimate.

 Go big on the boot sizing – At the equipment fitting, go a size big for the boots because you’ll be wearing 2-3 pairs of socks when attempting to summit.